-11 41 01 114 LL_Athens_Story#4 5G-LOGINNOV NFV-MANO enabled video analytics platform.
+LL_Athens_Story#4 5G-LOGINNOV NFV-MANO enabled video analytics platform.
 UC4, UC5 A-KPI12: Deployment time (addressed to UC4 and UC5 for the VNF service instantiation).
 The discussed service follows the NFV-MANO paradigm for VNF service orchestration to distributed 5G-IoT devices and implements the management platform for UC4 and UC5 (instantiation, monitoring, logging, termination, etc.).
-Hence, for both UC the deployment time of the VNF service will be measured, i.e., elapsed time from the moment the deployment is started via the MANO orchestrator until the system/service is ready to use, A-KPI12 [Deployment Time], which will potentially be compared against similar approaches based on the available literature.
-Thus, the operational data for this story will be obtained through the MANO platform deployed at the LL premises where the VNF deployment time will be measured and logged by the orchestrator.
+Hence, for both UC the deployment time of the VNF service will be measured, i.e., elapsed time from the moment the deployment is started via the MANO orchestrator until the system/service is ready to use, A-KPI12 [Deployment Time], which will potentially be compared against similar approaches based on the available MANO platform deployed at the LL premises where the VNF deployment time will be measured and logged by the orchestrator.
 It is intended to hand-over the logged data for the service deployment time at the evaluation tool (D2.2).
-Description To facilitate the 5G-LOGINNOV MANO platform a set of services and tools will be deployed at PCT premises to enable the orchestration of the analytics services and VNFs (software applications that deliver network and service functions) at the distributed 5G-IoT devices.
-Particularly, the MANO platform will be based on opensource solutions and industry proven technologies ensuring ease of transferability to other ports/facilities and their operations.
+Description To facilitate the 5G-LOGINNOV MANO platform a set of services and tools will be deployed at PCT premises to enable the orchestration of the analytics services and VNFs (software applications that deliver network and service functions) at the distributed 5G-101 devices.
+Particularly, the MANO platform will be based on openother ports/facilities and their operations.
 The proposed solution will be based on OpenSource MANO (OSM) and Openstack controllers, deployed as two interconnected virtual machines at Piraeus port datacentre.
-The IoT devices, i.e., the NFVI pool that will participate in the trials for UC4 and UC5, will be interconnected to the Virtual Infrastructure Manager (VIM), which will be composed of a subset of services of Openstack (e.g., NOVA, NEUTRON, KEYSTONE, PLACEMENT, HORIZON, etc.).
-Appointed PCT personnel will be able to interface with the OSM UI, select from the network service (NS) catalogue the VNFs (prepared and tested at the ICCS 5G testbed) and 5G-IoT devices, targeting use case UC4 or UC5 (Figure 16).
+The IoT devices, i.e., the NFVI pool that will participate in the trials for UC4 and UC5, will be Interconnected to the virtual intrastructure Manager (VIM), which will be composed PLACEMENT HORIZON etc.) Appointed PCT personnel will be able to interface with the OSM UI. select from the network service (NS) catalogue the VNFs (prepared and tested at the ICCS 5G testbed) and 5G-IoT devices, targeting use case UC4 or UC5 (Figure 16).